ravendb/bootcamp/src/Unit-2/lesson4/README.md

 ````

 This will list all the categories of the products.
 Remember that the `Include` function
 ensures that all data is returned from the server in a single response.

-## Excercise: Employee of the month
+## Exercise: Employee of the month

-In Northind, we have employees and orders.
-In this excercise you will
+In Northwind, we have employees and orders.
+In this exercise you will
 create an index that will select the "Employee of the Month", which
 will be the employee with the most sales in a particular month.

 This exercise picks up right where the previous one left off.

 ### Step 1: Write the model classes